Today, I’m going to discuss the best vitamin C serums for hyperpigmentation (spoiler: my top pick is SkinCeuticals Serum 10 AOX+).

 In contrast, L-ascorbic acid is supported by in-vitro and in-vivo studies for antioxidant protection, melanin inhibition (skin brightening), and collagen synthesis.
 It remains the gold standard.

 Finally, Peter Thomas Roth claims THD ascorbate is “50x more powerful than traditional Vitamin C”, but I have not found any evidence to support this claim.
 THD ascorbate is more stable but no studies have directly compared the efficacy between the two forms.

-In terms of additional ingredients in Potent-C Power Serum, there’s a very strong antioxidant blend of 3% Vitamin E and 2% Ferulic Acid (compare to 1% and 0.5% in SkinCeuticals C E Ferulic, respectively).
+In terms of additional ingredients in Potent-C Power Serum, there’s a very strong antioxidant blend of 3% Vitamin E and 2% Ferulic Acid (compared to 1% and 0.5% in SkinCeuticals C E Ferulic).
 Hyaluronic Acid and botanical extracts of Ginger, Turmeric, and Ginseng are also included.

 Customer reviews have been very positive so far, including comments about:

 - Leaves skin feeling hydrated and tightened at the same time

 - Product feels like a lotion and absorbs well into the skin